What Is a Trading Journal?

 Have I taken any trades outside my plan?

-Am I approaching my max loss for the day?
+Am I close to my max loss for the day?

 Am I chasing or revenge trading?

 If you feel yourself going on tilt, write it down.
-That alone — the act of naming the emotion — creates enough distance to break the spiral.
+That alone — naming the emotion — creates enough distance to break the spiral.

 Before every trade, take 10 seconds.
-Ask yourself: "Does this fit my plan?"
-If the answer is no, do not take the trade.
+Ask: "Does this fit my plan?"
+Anything less than an immediate yes is a no.

 After Each Trade

 Log the trade.
-If your journal software syncs with your broker, the trade data imports automatically.
+If your software syncs with your broker, the data imports automatically.

 Then add: